The North Face Summit L5 FuseForm GTX Review

 The North Face Summit L5 FuseForm GTX is one of some new hardshells that form the outer layer (L5) of The North Face's integrated layering Summit Series.
 It is the most expensive and by far the burliest of the collection, combining a standard three-layer Gore-Tex membrane with a very impressive 90D Cordura face fabric.
 The ridiculously heavy face fabric defines this jacket and should place it squarely at the top of the wish list for alpinists that depend on the durability of their outerwear and are planning to attempt difficult objectives in cold places.

 Month-long big walls on Baffin Island or multi-day non-stop vision quests in the Himalayas or Ruth Gorge seem like a perfect fit for this beast of a jacket (although we didn't field test ours on the Moose's Tooth, for full disclosure).
 Combined with the incredibly durable fabric and construction is a design that does a better job than any other at sealing out the weather, centered around the deep and protective hood that we couldn't even manage to force water into while testing.
 That said, these qualities also come with some notable drawbacks, such as being heavy, bulky, and the hottest hardshell we tested.
 Regardless, we felt this jacket was more than worthy of a Top Pick Award for Extreme Weather Protection and Durability.
+The lighter, more versatile version of this jacket is the Summit L5 GTX Pro, which takes home our Editors' Choice award.

 Despite being worthy of recognition as a Top Pick, the Summit L5 FuseForm GTX was not one of the highest scorers in this year's review.
 To see how it stacked up to the competition, check out the chart above.